ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 # Annotation Query Language reference
 {: #annotation-query-language-reference}

-Annotation Query Language (AQL) is the primary language used to create {{site.data.keyword.knowledgestudiofull}} advanced rules extractors.
+Annotation Query Language (AQL) is the primary language that is used to create {{site.data.keyword.knowledgestudiofull}} advanced rules extractors.

-- **Data model**: The data model for AQL is similar to the standard relational model that is used by a SQL database such as DB2®.
+- **Data model**: The data model for AQL is similar to the standard relational model that is used by an SQL database such as DB2®.
 All data in AQL is stored in tuples, data records of one or more columns, or fields.
 A collection of tuples forms a view.
-All tuples in a view must have the same schema, that is the names and types of the fields across all tuples.
+All tuples in a view must have the same schema that is the names and types of the fields across all tuples.
 - **Execution model**: The runtime component has a document-at-a-time execution model.
 The runtime component receives a collection of documents and runs the extractor on each document to extract information from that document.
 - **AQL statements**: By using AQL statements, you can create and then use modules, views, tables, dictionaries, and functions.
 - **Built-in functions**: AQL has a collection of built-in functions for use in extraction rules.